 My son turned 7 in November (and it's now June!).
 So this article has been a long time coming.
 I'm fortunate enough to have been able to host the party at my Mum's house, making the party planning a little less stressful.
 I was a little worried about spending way too much time cutting printables but I had a couple of handy tools so it really wasn't an issue.

 After Campbell requested a Super Mario Birthday party I decided to make coordinating printables to make it easier and more memorable for him.
-I sell similar items over in my Etsy store.
+Whilst I no longer sell these printables, if you're looking for some Mario party decor, you should check out this great Super Mario Birthday kit that is great value.
 Of course like usual, I also have a fun free party game for you to download too.

 I had two sets of Mario bunting printed at my local Officeworks as well as the cute Mario and Luigi posters in A2 size.
 I love the cute little hats and moustaches!
 Using my paper trimmer I cut the bunting out.
 Using a circular handheld paper punch from my old scrapbook days, I quickly and easily punched holes into the top of the bunting.
 I then used baker's twine to hang them.